 Everest Base Camp Altitude

 Everest Base Camp is 5,380 meters or 17,600 feet.
 This is high enough to experience acute mountain sickness (AMS).
-Altitude sickness shouldn’t be taken lightly, so make sure you’re aware of the signs, and be smart enough to go down to a lower altitude if need be.
+Altitude sickness shouldn’t be taken lightly (people have died doing this!), so make sure you’re aware of the signs, and be smart enough to go down to a lower altitude if need be.

 I’d avoid alcohol on your way up and stick to just a little bit of caffeine.
 Hydration is also key- it seriously helps with the altitude!
 I’d shoot for at least 5 litres of water per day (more on water down below).
 Nepali remedies for altitude are ginger and garlic.
 Drink lots of ginger tea and garlic soup (preferably not together).
 I’m not entirely sure if the ginger and garlic actually help or if it’s an old wives tale situation, but either way, you’ll be hydrating, which DOES help with altitude, so go for it!

 Diamox is something that many people consider taking for help with the altitude.
 You’ll need a prescription in order to get this in most countries.
 It’s a bit dehydrating so I recommend drinking extra water, and also know that sometimes it can cause a tingling sensation in your fingers and toes.
 I didn’t like that feeling, so I’m not a huge fan of Diamox and I don’t use it.